-In a dark warehouse parked on a particularly desolate stretch of Bushwick, where green strobes of light circle a crowded dance floor like neon eels, a stranger's clammy skin brushing against yours doesn't feel like anything special—until you realize that stranger is Miley Cyrus.
+In a dark warehouse parked on a particularly desolate stretch of Bushwick, with green strobes of light circling a crowded dance floor like neon eels, a stranger's clammy skin brushing against yours doesn't feel like anything special—until you realize that stranger is Miley Cyrus.
 And that she is barely wearing any clothes.
 Except for black leggings and a pair of tasseled pasties, swinging just so slightly from her perfectly adorable (and perfectly bare) boobs.

 Something happens when a celebrity enters a room unannounced, especially the ones with the power to launch a million thinkpieces with a simple shake of their ass—the quasi-divine ones.
 The energy radiated by their mere presence ripples through a crowd, picking up intensity as word-of-mouth goes from ear-to-ear.
 You hadn't noticed it before, but now you do.
 The entire current in the room has shifted from cool, detached afterparty mode to celebrity-ogling mode.